Top 20 Neuromarketing Books You Must Read

 By Dan Ariely

 Predictably Irrational (2010) explains the fundamentally irrational ways we behave every day.
 Why do we decide to diet and then give it up as soon as we see a tasty dessert?
-Why would your mother be offended if you tried to pay her for a Sunday meal she lovingly prepared?
-Why is pain medication more effective when the patient thinks it is more expensive?
+If you tried to pay your mother for a Sunday meal she lovingly prepared would she be offended?
+What’s the reason pain medication is more effective when the patient thinks it is more expensive?
 The reasons and remedies for these and other irrationalities are explored and explained with studies and anecdotes.

 Thinking, Fast and Slow